ethereum/EIPs/EIPS/sc-design-guidelines.md

 which will provide a comphrehensive analysis of all the possible calls.

-Specifically, we define `Liklihood` as the access control level (ACL) of a given method, and `Impact` as the ability of that method to modify the underlying state of Ethereum.
+Specifically, we define `Liklihood` as the access control level (ACL) of a given method, and `Impact` as the ability of that method to affect the use or ownership of valuable assets held in the state of Ethereum.

 Once the level of risk is understood, a level of rigor needed to verify the software can be objectively determined, which is defined as a the Design Assurance Level (DAL).